 The NC3Rs does not routinely extend awards, except for maternity leave, gaps in employment or staggered start dates.
 In exceptional circumstances, we may consider extending the grant.

 The delays or shortfall must seriously threaten the delivery of a significant proportion of the science outlined in the original application.
-Applicants must be able to demonstrate that the delays could not have been anticipated, were outside their control and that every effort has already been made to mitigate them.
+Applicants must be able to demonstrate the delays could not have been anticipated, were outside their control and every effort has already been made to mitigate them.

 With the exception of multiple periods of maternity/paternity/sick leave, a grant will be allowed no more than one extension.
 If an extension has already been approved, further requests will not normally be considered.